Rochester, New York

 The success for school attendance was led by its partner, the Rochester City School District, which utilized a real-time data dashboard to identify students and incorporated a comprehensive set of activities, including a Superintendent’s Call to Action, monthly Attendance Blitzes where district staff and more than 100 volunteers visited student homes, expanding school breakfast programs and special events for students meeting targeted milestones.

-Community Lead: Jackie Campbell
+For more information, contact Community Lead: Jackie Campbell